johanlillja/i2i/README.md

 i2i is an application written in MATLAB for processing of mass spectrometry imaging data sets.
 The application can be run targeted or untargeted data analysis.
-It currently supports .mzML files, we recomend Proteowizard MSConvert (https://proteowizard.sourceforge.io/) or ThermoRawFileParserGUI (https://github.com/compomics/ThermoRawFileParserGUI)
+It currently supports .mzML files, we recommend Proteowizard MSConvert (https://proteowizard.sourceforge.io/) or ThermoRawFileParserGUI (https://github.com/compomics/ThermoRawFileParserGUI)

 i2i was made to handle complex MSI experiments fast and convenient from an intuitive GUI, some features includes: